4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP DELETE ROWS` command<!-- REF #_method_.VP DELETE ROWS.
 Summary -->removes the rows  in the *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass an object containing a range of rows  to remove.
-If the passed range contains:
+Si el rango pasado contiene:

 * both columns and rows, only the rows  are removed.
 * sólo columnas, el comando no hace nada.
-> Rows are deleted from bottom to top.
+> Las líneas se eliminan de abajo hacia arriba.

 #### Ejemplo